-Student Account Information

-By each semester's due date, student accounts should be settled and the account balance brought to zero by making the appropriate payments and/ or fully processing sufficient financial aid funds.
+Student and Departmental Account Services produces statements itemizing the activity on student accounts.
+Fall semester statements are available in July and the family's portion of the direct costs is due in August.
+Spring semester statements are available in November with payments due in December.
+By each semester's due date, student accounts should be settled and the account balance brought to zero by making the appropriate payments and/or fully processing sufficient financial aid funds.
 Students also have access to their current student account information on WebAdvisor and the Student Account Center (Iclark.afford.com).